-Yes – you can find meat coupons!
-You’ll sometimes find them on the packages of meat, but below are sites you should sign up for and/or check regularly for meat coupons.
+You’ll sometimes find them on the packages of meat, plus below are sites you should sign up for and/or check regularly for meat coupons!

 If you can’t find coupons for your favorite meat brands, consider sending them an email.
 Companies often send high-value coupons to customers who love their brand or are interested in trying it.
 It’s worth a shot!

-Keep it simple.
-If you’re looking for an affordable dinner, meal prepping, OR you just love eating juicy, delicious chicken, one of the BEST places to buy a rotisserie chicken is at Costco or Sam’s Club.
+If you’re looking for an affordable dinner idea, looking to meal prep, OR you just love eating juicy, delicious chicken, one of the BEST places to buy a rotisserie chicken is at Costco or Sam’s Club.
 The rotisserie chickens from the service deli at either store are regularly priced under $5 and are a minimum of 3 pounds – so you can easily take it home, remove the meat, and split it between 2-3 meals!

-Bonus: The chickens at both stores have NO preservatives, NO msg gluten, NO artificial flavors or colors, and NO added hormones or steroids.
+Bonus: The chickens at both stores have NO preservatives, NO MSG, NO gluten, NO artificial flavors or colors, and NO added hormones or steroids.

 You can also purchase a single kind of meat by the case at Costco and save around 20%, so if you know several people who are willing to split the cost and meat with you, it may be a great option.

-8. Shop the meat sales at your local grocery store.
+7. Shop the meat sales at your local grocery stores.

-Know the sales cycles.
-Usually several times a year, Target offers a Free $5 gift card whenever you purchase $20 worth of meat or seafood – and you can pair that sale with coupons and Cartwheel offers to save more!
-Also, Whole Foods has offered in-app eCoupons, such as this previous $5 off $25 Meat Purchase eCoupon.
+Usually several times a year, Target offers a Free $5 gift card whenever you purchase $20 worth of meat or seafood – and you can pair that sale with coupons and Target Circle offers to save more!
+Also, Whole Foods has offered in-app eCoupons along with 10% off sale prices for Prime Members.

 Download your local store’s mobile app and link your loyalty card (like Kroger or Safeway).
 These grocers often offer personalized eCoupons valid for a discount off your total purchase that can be used toward your purchase of meats and lunchmeat.

-Take advantage of the services at the butcher shop.
-Grocers like Whole Foods will shuck, dry rub, marinade, peel, fillet, cube, and even cut up your meat for FREE.
+Grocers like Whole Foods will shuck, dry rub, marinate, peel, fillet, cube, and even cut up your meat for FREE.
 Just place your request as you arrive at the store and tackle your shopping (better yet, call ahead when you’re on your way so they have time to prep).